Macronutrients VS. Micronutrients

 Another strategy is to super hydrate outside of meal times and drink very little with your meal.
 Good hydration outside of meals will help with bowel motility.
 Good motility is important to reduce microbial fermentation and toxicity in the body.

-With any solid food meal that has meat or harder to digest foods, you should not drink at least 30 minutes before, during, and 30 minutes after the meal.
+With any solid food meal that has meat or harder-to-digest foods, you should not drink at least 30 minutes before, during, and 30 minutes after the meal.
 This prevents dilution of the gastric juices and will allow for better digestion.

 You can also use supplemental HCl and digestive enzymes to optimize your digestion.
 Two of my favorites are Acid ProZyme and SuperDZyme.